ehmpathy/domain-objects/readme.md

 # Features

-## Modeling
+## Declaration

-Modeling is a fundamental part of domain driven design.
-Here is how you can represent your model in your code - to aid in building a ubiquitous language.
+Model declaration is a fundamental part of domain driven design.
+Here is how you can declare your model in your code - to aid in building a ubiquitous language.

 ### `DomainLiteral`